JulianT2013/v4-documentation/_v4 documentation/developer-headers-and-footers.md

 1. Using the special CSS selector `@page`
 1. Using mPDF's custom HTML setter tags `<sethtmlpageheader>` and `<sethtmlpagefooter>`

+**Setting your own header or footer in your PDF template [will override the core header and footer fields](https://gpdfv4.pv/v4-docs/developer-template-configuration-and-image/#configuration-structure)**.

 #### @page [#at-page](#at-page){#at-page}

 Using `@page` is the preferred way to set a header or footer in the PDF as it has less quirks and keeps your HTML mark-up cleaner.